-The Charter under which the Finance, Risk & Audit Committee operates was reviewed and approved by the Board on 21 March 2020.
+The Charter under which the Finance, Risk & Audit Committee operates was reviewed and approved by the Board on 20 May 2021.
 The Committee comprises not less than three non-executive Directors, appointed by the Board.
-The Chair is appointed by the Board.

-The MBS Board Chair, the Dean, Deputy Dean and the Chief Operating Officer, as well as the external auditors are invited to attend as required.
+The Board Chair, the Dean, Dean, Internal and the Executive Director Corporate Services and Chief Financial Officer, the external auditors and other executive officers of the Company are invited to attend as required.